alexanderjhoward/3kRGP_Variant_Calling/0_Background/README.md

 ## The Code
 This repository uses scripts for two coding languages: bash and R.
-* Scripts that end in ".sh" are bash shell scripts that can be run on a terminal.
+* Scripts that end in .sh are bash shell scripts that can be run on a terminal.
-* Scripts that end in ".R" are R scripts that can be run on an application like RStudio.
+* Scripts that end in .R are R scripts that can be run on an application like RStudio.

 ## Setting up a conda environment
 A conda environment helps support the use of specalized packages with bash scripts.
 Attached is a conda environment containing all the packages that need to be installed to run all the bash scripts in this pipeline.